 Aside from his theory of nature, Thales also shows us some of the mannerisms stereotypical of philosophers.
 He had a knack for prediction and could excel in practical matters.
 For example, he bought olive presses before a harvest he had predicted would be successful to capitalize on the situation.
 However, he preferred the theoretical world of philosophy and once fell into a well because he was gazing at the heavens.
 So, in the figure of Thales we have someone who was a scientist, a businessman, and an absent-minded sage.

 What, then, is philosophy?
-Great question.
-In many respects, the questions are even more important than the answers.
+Great question, and in many respects, the questions are even more important than the answers.
 Karl Popper once remarked that philosophy was a "second order tradition," not dealing with the first order of definitive answers, but instead passing on a method of critical theorizing.
 I agree.
 Philosophy is a way of thinking, a way of trying to understand the world through systematic questioning and through self-attention.
-It is a discipline that is useless if it becomes esoteric and self-serving, but it is crucial if we aim to understand anything within our world.
+It's a discipline that's useless if it becomes esoteric and exclusively self-serving, but philosophy is also crucial for anyone aiming to understand anything within our world.

 - Lao-Tzu (531 BCE), Tao-te Ching

 - Confucius (479 BCE), The Analects, The Doctrine of the Mean

 - Socrates (399 BCE) / Plato (348 BCE), Republic, Symposium, Phaedrus, Gorgias, Phaedo

 - Aristotle (322 BCE), Nichomachean Ethics, Poetics, Rhetoric

 - Marcus Aurelius (180), Meditations